 My teammate cannot commit yet.
 Can I still register?

-You have until the end of May to find and announce your teammate.
+You have until the end of May to find and invite your teammate.
 At that point, if you have not found a teammate, you can switch to the SOLO format.
-Mind that if you plan to race as a Team (2 riders) you will have to take part in the full race (Appenninica4 is for SOLO only).

 Can you help me find a teammate?

 We cannot.
-However, you can post a request for a teammate on our Facebook page using the hashtag #RiderWantedAppenninica2019
+However, you can post a request for a teammate on our Facebook page using the hashtag #RiderWantedAppenninica2020

 Where can I find the rules?

 You can read and download the rules HERE.

 Go to the dedicated section on the registration page.